intetsu2/resume-template/README.md

-# Resume Template
+# Simple Resume Template
-This is a simple HTML and CSS resume template that can be used by anyone looking to create a professional resume.
-The template contains various sections such as work experience, education, skills, and programming skills.
+This is a simple HTML/CSS resume template that can be used by anyone looking to create a professional-looking resume quickly and easily.
+The template is fully responsive, meaning it can be viewed on any device, and includes sections for work experience, education, skills, and programming skills.

-### How to Use
+### Usage
-To use this template, simply download the files, or clone this repository and open the index.html and style.css.
-You can then edit the HTML and CSS files to customize the template to your liking.
+To use this template, simply download the [index.html](./resume/index.html) and [style.css](./resume/style.css files, and open [index.html](./resume/index.html) in your preferred web browser.
+From there, you can edit the content to reflect your own work experience, education, and skills.

-## Sections

-### Header
-The header section contains the profile picture, name, job title, and contact information of the user.
-You can edit this section by replacing the profile picture with your own and updating the name, job title, and contact information.

-### Work Experience
-The work experience section allows the user to list their previous work experience.
-To add your own work experience, simply copy and paste one of the work experience sections and edit the company name, dates of employment, job title, and job description.

-### Education
+### Features
-The education section allows the user to list their educational background.
-To add your own education information, simply copy and paste one of the education sections and edit the school name, dates of attendance, degree or certificate obtained, and any relevant accomplishments.
+- **Responsive design**: The template is designed to look great on any device, from desktops to smartphones. <br>
+- **Easy to customize**: The HTML and CSS files are well-organized and easy to edit, so you can quickly tailor the template to your needs. <br>
+- **Sections for work experience, education, skills, and programming skills**: The template includes clearly defined sections for each of these important areas of your resume. <br>
+- **Clean and professional design**: The template features a simple, modern design that will make your resume stand out from the crowd.

-### Skills
+### How to Edit
-The skills section allows the user to list their various skills.
-You can edit this section by adding or removing skills as needed.
+To edit the template, you can use any text editor, such as Sublime Text, Atom, or Visual Studio Code.
+Simply open the [index.html](./resume/index.html) file in your text editor, and edit the content as needed.
+You can change the text, add or remove sections, or modify the styling using the [style.css](./resume/style.css) file.

-### Programming Skills
+### Credits
-The programming skills section allows the user to list their programming skills.
-You can edit this section by adding or removing programming languages or tools as needed.

-#### Credits:
-This template was created by me Paul Ndaboreheye in 2023.
-If you have any questions or comments, please feel free to contact me.
+This template was created by Paul Ndaboreheye.
+The profile image used in the template is from [icons8.com](https://icons8.com/).

+### License
+This template is released under the [MIT License](./LICENSE).
+You are free to use, modify, and distribute this template for any purpose, as long as you include the original copyright and license notice in any copies or derivative works.